Elevating organizations advancing economic opportunity.

-Frontline Solutions, on behalf of the Bill & Melinda Gates Foundation, is requesting proposals from organizations engaged in addressing disparities within the American workforce.
-This process reflects a desire on the part of the foundation to expand relationships with organizations and communities.
+Frontline Solutions, on behalf of the Bill & Melinda Gates Foundation, requested proposals from organizations engaged in addressing disparities within the American workforce.
+This process reflected a desire on the part of the foundation to expand relationships with organizations and communities.

-Up to ten (10) grants of between $100,000 and $300,000 will be awarded to organizations nationwide.
-Organizations should demonstrate a strong commitment to intersectional racial justice, and an ability to address economic disparities that affect Black and Brown workers as the result of structural racism.
+Grants of between $100,000 and $300,000 were awarded to organizations nationwide.
+These organizations demonstrated a strong commitment to intersectional racial justice, and an ability to address economic disparities that affect Black and Brown workers as the result of structural racism.

 The Elevate Initiative Guiding Principles

 A Black-owned, national consulting firm, Frontline Solutions centers its work on intersectional equity, community-driven innovation, and activating broad networks for change.
 These are the tenets governing this process and the space for you to work within, from the release of this RFP, through the distribution of grants, and throughout our convening of a learning community.
 Specifically, Frontline approaches this process mindful of the following principles:

 We will provide complete information regarding the grant requirements, selection process, evaluation criteria, and the expectations of awardees.

 Frontline will endeavor to provide potential applicants with the fullest possible understanding of the context of this initiative in order to elicit the best possible proposals for achieving the goals of the project.